vaishnavi-rajesh/SheCare/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** ChatGPT, Claude

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+Debugging
+Dataset for model training
+Understand Client-server connections
+Installation steps

 **Key Prompts Used:**
 - "Create a REST API endpoint for user authentication"